 - Pain and suffering

-Once a lawyer investigates your case, they can help you determine the value of your case.
+Once one of our injury lawyers investigates your case, we can help you determine the value of it.